• Home

 Uh oh.

-This doesn’t mean repeating your latest obsessive cycle–which is not quality time–but sharing the feelings you’ve been trying to avoid with those mental acrobatics.
+This doesn’t mean repeating your latest obsessive cycle–which is not quality time–but rather sharing the feelings you’ve been trying to avoid with those mental acrobatics.

 Don’t expect your partner to use their x-ray vision to spy underneath your obsessions to read your emotions.